There's something truly spectacular about the royals and their love lives.

 From the outside, everything may appear to be all shiny tiaras, perfect place settings and elegant royal waves, but behind the scenes some of our favourite blue-blooded aristocrats have ruffled the palace's feathers big time - all in the name of love.

-From Hollywood heavyweights, illicit love affairs to the ultimate sacrifice of giving up the crown, we look back at the top royal romances that shocked the palace and rocked the world...
+From Hollywood heavyweights, illicit love affairs to the ultimate sacrifice of giving up the crown, we look back at the most scandalous royal romances that shocked the palace and rocked the world...

 1. Prince Harry and Meghan Markle